tobiaswuerth/rolling_embedding/README.md

 Comparing this similarity chart with the chart from the previous experiment, where an AI was used to summarize the full text paper, they appear to be quite similar.
 For me this indicates that both approaches tend towards the same results, regardless if you chunk the full text and take the mean of those embeddings or if you use an AI to summarize the paper and generate just one embedding for the summary.
 I guess to speaks to the AIs ability to extract and summarize the gist of a paper.
 Using different models most certainly would give different results though.
 One must also consider the amount of compute it takes.
 Chunking and generating a batch of embeddings is much faster than summarizing using an AI.

-Again, embeddings being similar says nothing about the quality though - I really should think about how I can test which one is better, i.e. captures the essence of the texts best
+Again, embeddings being similar says nothing about the quality though - I really should think about how I can test which one is better, i.e. captures the essence of the texts best.

 ---